 Copyleft is a new age term and more generous than copyright.
-You have heard copyright a million times.
-Copyright is a form of intellectual property protection.
+You’ve heard copyright a million times.
+It’s a type of intellectual property protection.
 It’s a legal right, existing in many countries, that grants the creator of an original work exclusive rights to determine whether, and under what conditions, this original work may be used by others.

 I observed that when I was selfless, I and people connected more with each other.
 There were no hidden agendas so friendships were real and honest ones.
-When I started offering myself without any expectation, I could do a lot more because there was no worry about who will get the credit.
+When I started offering myself without any expectation, I could do a lot more because there was no worry about who’ll get the credit.
 I used to meditate and introspect for hours together.
-I realized that everything I have was given to me by someone else, and I have to give it all back before leaving this body.
+I realized that everything I’ve was given to me by someone else, and I’ve to give it all back before leaving this body.

 This retreat transformed me to the extent that when I came back home, I decided to change all my work to copyleft and open my arms to the word and embrace everyone who needs me; without any condition.
 I realized that I am not an owner of anything rather just a trustee.

-Take Wikipedia for example, it’s the best example of a copyleft or free for all platform.
-All my knowledge is mostly because of the internet and if wasn’t free, I would have not learned so much.
+Take Wikipedia for example, it’s the best example of copyleft or free for all platforms.
+All my knowledge is mostly because of the internet and if it wasn’t free, I would have not learned so much.
 Thanks to Khan Academy, many unprivileged people across the globe are getting educated for free.

-Best things in life are free — air, sunlight, nature, love, peace, kindness.
+The best things in life are free — air, sunlight, nature, love, peace, kindness.
 Even life is completely free then who are we to click an image of a beautiful sunset and put a copyright on the image?

-PS: Copyleft might not work with your work demands legal protection.
+PS: Copyleft might not work if your work demands legal protection.